-Last night, New York City held party primaries for a range of citywide and local offices, including mayor and city council.
+Last night, New York City held party primaries for a range of citywide and local offices, including its mayor and city council.
 In one of the more closely watched races, New York State Assemblymember Zohran Mamdani defeated ten other candidates to win the Democratic nomination, including former Governor Andrew Cuomo, who led in the polls for most of the primary cycle.

 Background provided in Mitchell’s statement noted that the Working Families Party held over 100 canvasses, events, and phone banks in support of Mamdani’s primary campaign and others backed by the party.
 It also claimed to have mobilized more than 1,000 volunteers, distributed over 300,000 text messages, and sent mailers to 250,000 households.